Carey v. Musladin: Concurring opinions

 Three justices wrote opinions concurring in the judgment but disagreeing with parts of the reasoning.
 Justice Souter indicated that prior precedent on prejudice in the courtroom applied generally, including to spectators.
-However, due to prior decisions specifically regarding similar spectator actions and a concern about free speech, Souter didn't find the trial judge had acted unreasonably in permitting the buttons.
+However, due to prior decisions specifically regarding similar spectator actions and a concern about free speech, Souter did not find the trial judge had acted unreasonably in permitting the buttons.
 Justice Stevens embraced much of Souter's opinion, but disagreed that the First Amendment would trump concerns about prejudice.
 The bulk of his concurring opinion endorsed the importance of dicta in guiding lower courts.
-Justice Kennedy also agreed that prior cases would apply generally to spectator behavior, but didn't find the precedent necessary to indicate that the buttons were coercive or intimidating to the defendant.
+Justice Kennedy also agreed that prior cases would apply generally to spectator behavior, but did not find the precedent necessary to indicate that the buttons were coercive or intimidating to the defendant.
 He endorsed the future creation of such a precedent to clarify matters.